 Book Tickets Online

-The Tourist Information Centre is closed from the end of Oct - April.
+The Tourist Information Centre is open from April - end October.

 Nestled between Dartmoor and the South Devon coastline, Totnes is a captivating market town with a colourful history dating back to 907 AD.
 Sitting on the banks of the River Dart, this unique and charming town has an international reputation for its lively and diverse community and relaxed atmosphere.
 The river now provides a scenic backdrop for short walks and riverside eating, kayaking and canoeing.